Share on Facebook

 - In partnership with Microsoft, Nissan is developing advanced connected technologies like Microsoft Cortana, an in-vehicle virtual personal assistant.
 With Cortana’s speech analytics capabilities, drivers can benefit from advanced in-vehicle voice recognition and intuitive Human Machine Interface (HMI).
 Cortana enables a vehicle to adapt to personalized driver settings and recognizes different driver preferences even in a shared vehicle, making it feel like your own.

 - Nissan is collaborating with Bose to develop technology that increases situational awareness for drivers and enhances overall safety on the road.
 Bose’s ‘Aware’ technology helps drivers process and react to the sounds—safety prompts, navigation signals, system alerts, texts, and phone calls—that are ubiquitous in today’s vehicles.
 Bose’s UltraNearField speakers are integrated into the headrest, and deliver relevant sounds to the relevant ear.
 If, for example, you are turning left, the turn signal sound will be heard in your left ear.
 If you are turning right… well, you get the idea.
 The system can even direct the audio of Bluetooth calls directly to the passenger who is receiving the call, wherever they are sitting in the vehicle.

-In 2018, a new Nissan LEAF is on its way.
+Want to experience Nissan's autonomous drive technologies for yourself?
+The 2018 Nissan LEAF will feature autonomous drive functionality for single-lane highway driving.
 In 2010, Nissan was the first carmaker in the world to introduce an all-electric vehicle to the mass market.
 Today, LEAF is the world's best-selling EV.
-More than 250,000 are on the road and collectively they’ve travelled nearly two billion miles without using a single drop of gas.
+More than 250,000 are on the road and collectively they've travelled nearly two billion miles without using a single drop of gas.